East Dunbartonshire Area Profile

 Households by Council Tax Band

-The majority of households in East Dunbartonshire were in Council Tax Band D-E, 13% higher than Scotland as whole.
+The majority of households in East Dunbartonshire were in Council Tax Bands D-E, 13% higher than Scotland as a whole.

 Tax Band | Scotland | East Dunbartonshire |